k00ka/bowling-game-kata/README.md

 The text ``1 failure`` means you're currently "failing the Bowling Game Kata"!
 Now go fix some code and share what you've learned with the group.

 ###The Exercise
 Carefully follow the TDD workflow described above.
 The focus should be on learning the workflow, not how clever you can be with the code.
 Try not to write generalized solutions, but focus on the simplest, minimal code for each requirement.
-Most people can see that a split followed by calling to_i and summing the values is the end goali here.
 The point is to focus on minimalism, not on projecting general solutions.

 ####Scoring Basics
 One game of bowling consists of 10 frames, with a minimum score of zero and a maximum of 300.
 Each frame consists of two chances to knock down 10 pins.
 Pins are points.